magento/devdocs/guides/v2.3/graphql/reference/configurable-product.md

 The `ConfigurableProduct` endpoint extends the `ProductInterface` so that attributes that are specific to configurable products can be queried in a `products` search.

 {:.bs-callout .bs-callout-tip}
-The mutation defined in this topic is not supported in Magento 2.3.1, but will be supported in a future release.
+The mutation defined in this topic is not supported in Magento 2.3.1 and earlier, but will be supported in a future release.

 ## Query
 The `products` query returns configurable product-specific information when you perform a `products` search.